 The mid summer season includes familiar favorites like yellow squash, zucchini, cucumbers, green beans, eggplant, and cabbage.
 Also included at this time of year are cooking greens (kale), along with some different crops like fennel, kohlrabi, and scallions.
 The first annual herbs of cilantro and dill begin mid summer and continue throughout the growing season to be joined shortly by parsley (a very slow growing herb!).
 Carrots also make their first appearance mid summer.

-Members can choose to pick up their farmshare at the farm in Mansfield or in Manchester at the Labyrinth Brewing Company for summer and fall shares.
-Student shares are only available at the farm.
+Members can choose to pick up their farmshare at the farm in Columbia or in Manchester at Labyrinth Brewing Company.
 You are asked to choose a day that works best for you and stick with it for the seasons, although we can accommodate for vacations or unexpected issues that arise.
 Only half shares will be available for pickup at Labyrinth.

 As always, mother nature is ultimately in charge and try as we might to work with her, there are some aspects of growing vegetable crops that are largely out of our control.
 Every effort is made to produce the most delicious and beautiful produce available but inevitably there's something that doesn't work out quite like you expected.
 CSA members must be aware that nothing is guaranteed and crop available can change at a moment's notice.
 This is what makes every season unique and keep farmers on their toes.